scalabli/quo/docs/full_screen_apps.rst

 .. note::

         If we set the ``full_screen`` option, the application will run in an alternate screen buffer, in full screen mode.
-Starting with v2022.4.5, :kbd:`ctrl-c` will be the default key binder for to exit the app, you will still be able to define your own set of keys
+       Starting with v2022.4.5, :kbd:`ctrl-c` will be the default key binder for to exit the app, you will still be able to define your own set of key bindings.

 .. code:: python